maxwills/SeekerDebugger/README.md

 # SeekerDebugger

-Seeker Prototype Queryable TimeTraveling Debugger.
+Seeker Prototype Queryable Time-Traveling Debugger.

 *(Beware that the SeekerInstallHelpers class>>install call will overwrite parts of the StDebugger's code of your image)*